snonux/foo.zone/gemfeed/2026-06-01-gt-calculator.md

 [gt on Codeberg](https://codeberg.org/snonux/gt)
 [![gt logo](./gt-calculator/logo.svg "gt logo")](./gt-calculator/logo.svg)

 The whole thing — code, tests, documentation, even the logo — was built using only LLMs that can run locally on reasonable hardware: Qwen, Gemma, Nemotron, GPT-OSS.
-To be honest, I didn't run them locally either — I rented a Hyperstack VMs with NVidia GPU just to get a feel for the quality before investing in hardware.
+To be honest, I didn't run them locally either — I rented Hyperstack VMs with NVidia GPU just to get a feel for the quality before investing in hardware.
 The point was to test models that don't require a cloud API and could realistically run on your own box.

 [https://www.hyperstack.cloud/](https://www.hyperstack.cloud/)